 register of interests policy: guidance note for scientists

-This guidance note explains the SMC’s register of interests policy, what type of interest should be declared, when and how to declare such interests, where the potential for conflicts of interest may arise and how such conflicts will be dealt with, so they do not prejudice the activities or reputation of the SMC.
+This guidance note explains the SMC’s register of interests policy, what type of interest should be declared, when and how to declare such interests, where the potential for conflicts of interest may arise and how such interests will be dealt with, so they do not prejudice the activities or reputation of the SMC.
 Individuals should be aware that it is their personal responsibility to declare their interests.
 The SMC will accept declarations on trust, and we will only question a declaration if we think something important has been omitted.

 Why do we have a register of interests policy?

 The remit of the SMC is ensuring UK national news coverage of science, health or environment subjects are informed by the best available evidence and expertise so we aim to avoid situations where there may be a conflict between the SMC’s aims and those of an individual, as well as being as transparent as possible about the interests of the experts we work with.

 Who must complete a declaration of interests?

 All experts approached by the SMC with a request for media engagement will be asked to declare their interests before taking part in a briefing or supplying a quote.
 A fresh declaration will be requested each time an expert is approached.